 Despite efforts to expedite the project, it became clear that the main memorial and the transmitting buildings could not be completed in 1939, so arrangements were made to improvise for initial operations.
 Receivers were installed in a small “aeradio” type building near the residential area and transmitters in a large garage at the transmitting site.
 Operation of the MF direction finder was in a shed near the site of the memorial building.

-During this interim period Auckland Radio continued to be based at the CPO Auckland.
+During this interim period Auckland Radio continued to be based at the Auckland Chief Post Office.

 With these improvised arrangements the station was ready for operation, with Mr LG Scull in charge, in August 1939.
 But almost immediately new demands of World War II took charge, and that is another story, particularly on the aviation side.